-Just the idea of “reinventing yourself” means you’re looking for grand scale changes in your life, not just small shifts.
+Just the idea of “reinventing yourself” means you’re looking for grand scale changes, in your life, not small shifts.

 Reinventing yourself…is hard work.
 But it’s worth it!!

 The good news is, once you get a taste of your potential you’ll have all the motivation you’ll need.

 TO START, you need to … SLOWING DOWN!

 Most people who are tired of their lives are just physically TIRED!

 They make themselves busy, so they don’t feel unhappy.
 Completely EXHAUSTED from working or things they think will bring them meaning and fulfillment.
 (Like, buying toys, cars, houses, vacations, expensive dinners)

 I know because I was one of them.

 It was after years of struggling with loss and grief missing a loved one, and overwork that I found myself exhausted.
 So I woke up one morning with a decision I had to change.